jchwenger/p5.Ollama/p5.Ollama/readme.md

 ## Ollama server

 You must have [Ollama](https://ollama.com/) installed on your machine, and the Ollama server up and running (in the terminal that's `ollama run`).
-You also need to download the models you want to use before running this (with `ollama pull <model-name>`).
+You also need to download the models you want to use before running this (using `ollama pull <model-name>` – currently, it's `llama3.2:1b` for completion/chat and `gemma3:4b` for multimodal (taking image inputs)).

 ## Running the server